 Using the above principles, here are some examples of arguments from morality:

 If owning guns is bad, then it is bad for everyone.
 Guns, then, should be banned.
 Thus policemen and soldiers must give up their weapons.
 If policemen and soldiers need guns to protect themselves from dangerous criminals, why not ordinary citizens?
 Does that mean that possessing guns is sometimes good and sometimes bad?
 What is the difference?
 Remember – there is no such thing as “a policeman” or “a soldier” – those are mere concepts.
 Only people exist, and if gun ownership is a good idea for a soldier, but a bad idea for a private citizen, what happens to the soldier when he goes on leave?
 Does his nature change somehow, so that now he no longer has the right to own a gun?
 What about when a policeman changes out of his uniform?
 Does he change in some fundamental manner, and so loses the right to be armed?
 Is it only his uniform that has the right to carry a gun?
 What if someone else puts on that uniform?
 Of course, these questions cannot be answered, and so the whole argument for gun control becomes logically foolish.
-People will then turn to the argument from effect – i.e. general gun ownership leads to increased violence – which can also be easily countered.
+People will then turn to the argument from effect – that is, general gun ownership leads to increased violence – which can also be easily countered.
 If gun ownership leads to increased violence, then surely the cops and soldiers will become increasingly violent if they alone have guns.
 Since dictatorships and war are worse than crime (because you can defend yourself against criminals, but not governments), then surely that is an argument against only allowing people who work for the state to carry guns.
 Thus a person can only argue against gun ownership from a subjective “me no like” perspective – which is a perfect time to explain how the stateless free market can grant him his wish!

 The ability to wage war requires that politicians retain the right to steal from certain citizens to pay other citizens to murder people.
 In other words, George Bush must be able to steal from some Americans to pay other Americans to go murder Iraqis.
 Of course, if Bush is allowed to do this, why is only Bush allowed to do this?
 Why am I not allowed to do this?
-Why does the government make it illegal for anyone else (i.e. the Mafia) to do this?
+Why does the government make it illegal for anyone else (that is, the Mafia) to do this?
 Why is it only good for people wearing certain clothing to be hired on as murderers?
 Also – if the government can steal from citizens to pay soldiers to shoot Iraqis because Iraqis are a threat, then what about the stealing that pays for it all?
 Isn’t the government itself the greatest threat to me, since it robs me at gunpoint to pay for a war which encourages terrorism?
 If it is moral to rob me to pay people to kill those who threaten me, aren’t I morally required to hire mercenaries to shoot those who come to rob me in the first place?
 If it’s bad for me to do that, why is it not bad for Bush to do that?
 What is the difference between me and Bush?
 Are we some kind of different species?
 If not, then why do we have such diametrically opposite moral commandments?
 (Here, people will often talk about our “voluntary transfer” of moral authority to the government, but then state force is not required, and so taxation can be eliminated without effect.)

 If Person A can shoot Person B for not paying Person C enough, why can Person C not also do that?
 Why can I not do that, if I think my wages should be higher?
 Why do some people have the right to supplement their income with violence and others do not?